cherylkc/catalog-service/docs/books/tutorials/quickstart-guide.md

 * Make sure the **GET** method is selected in the dropdown, then paste `http://localhost:3000/books` in the URL box.
 * Click **Send** to send the request to the API server.

-You'll see the following response in the response pane.
+You'll see the following response in the response pane:

 ```shell
 [